Arke011/Tomb-slider-cloud/README.md

 Welcome to my copy of the game "Tomb of the Mask".

-Use wasd to move, play in fullscreen for a better experience.
+Use wasd to move, play in fullscreen mode for a better experience.

 Play here! - https://play.unity.com/mg/other/tombsliderbuild